muskanTaza/Dash.Readme-docs/docs/APPENDIX/supported-file-types-for-uploads.md

 title: Supported File Types For Uploads
 excerpt: >-
   This guide outlines the file types supported by our stack.
 Please refer to the sections below for details on each category.
+Maximum file size supported is 50 MB.
 deprecated: false
 hidden: false
 metadata: